 Every token used in CANaLI is represented at userlevel as an NL phrase, consisting of one or more words from the application domain.
 No operator, variable, URI or other SPARQL syntax are required for entering questions in CANaLI.
 The recognizer operates on tokens in the style of a finite state machine having 12 states, including the initial state and a final state.
-Despite its simplicity, CANaLI is very general, since it can be used with arbitrary RDF KBs, and basically supports nearly all the typical questions asked by users, including those proposed in published papers and testbeds, as discussed in details in Section 4.
+Despite its simplicity, CANaLI is very general, since it can be used with arbitrary RDF KBs, and basically supports nearly every question proposed in popular testbeds, as discussed in details in Section 5.